aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 	cp ./infrastructure/config.yaml.TEMPLATE ./infrastructure/config.yaml
 	```

 5. Open the `./infrastructure/config.yaml` file for editing.
 Configure the parameters for the pipeline according to the options available in the [Config Reference](./references/config-reference.md).

-Refer to the Config Reference to decide which architecture to proceed with.
+	!!!
+Info
+		- Please refer to the [Config Reference](./references/config-reference.md) to confirm that the pipeline architecture that you have configured in your config.yaml is correct for your intended use-case.
+		- Right-size the pipeline based on your expected data volume, latency, management overhead, and desired integrations to avoid additional costs for unused features.
+		- Some configuration parameters cannot be changed after deployment without risking data loss.

 6. Terraform Only - Terraform does not use a default region like CDK does, and needs to specify the region in the providers file (`./infrastructure/terraform/src/providers.tf`).
 It is defaulted to `us-east-1` but please modify the below section on the file to your desired region code: